ZackReagan/OSTool/README.md

 # OSTool
 This project is intended for use in ISOs as a integrated resource for people that want a nice looking program without the worry of having to maintain it yourself.
+This project was build using Visual Studio 2019 Community using WPF (MVVM pattern) and is split into multiple projects for use in other applications if you decide to use my data and such for your own project.

 Currently working on dependency injection (without Ninject) and the data structure, which is coming along quite nicely.
 This project is currently in development and is not finished.